Skip to Content

 School of Canadian Studies

 The School of Canadian Studies tackles problems that do not fit easily into disciplinary boundaries, including the relationship between settlers and the land they occupy, the trauma of colonialism and the process of reconciliation, the complexities of understanding and preserving heritage, tensions between urban and rural parts of the country, nation-branding, and the representation and performance of identity.
-These problems demand creative and innovative research methods and ways of thinking; the goal of our programs is to help students develop the skills necessary to meet them.

 Centre for Initiatives in Education (CIE)

-The Centre for Initiatives in Education has a 25 year history of innovation with post-secondary access, incubating diverse educational programming to make university more accessible and inclusive.
+The Centre for Initiatives in Education has a 25-year history of innovation with post-secondary access, incubating diverse educational programming to make university more accessible and inclusive.

 Department of Cognitive Science